sgnewson/sgnewson.github.io/index.md

 ---

 ## Scott Newson
-Software engineer and occasional circus artist based in Calgary, Alberta, Canada.
+Software engineer and occasional circus artist based in Calgary, Canada.

-Currently building scalable web applications for source-code analysis tools at Synopsys.
+Doing research and development on software engineering tools for detecting and tracing software vulnerabilities and defects.

 ## Links